 Other ways to buy earthquake insurance

-GeoVera offers two tiers of earthquake insurance — Standard and Comprehensive.
-The coverages are nearly identical, but the Comprehensive policy has higher coverage limits and includes other structures coverage.
+GeoVera offers three tiers of earthquake coverage.
+The coverage options are nearly identical, but the “split limit” policy has the highest coverage limits with up to $1.9 million in dwelling coverage.
 Here is what coverage is included with a GeoVera earthquake insurance policy:

 - Personal property